ndaman/elasticity/docs/final/lecture16.md

 $$\\epsilon\_{ij} = \\frac{\\partial U\_\\sigma}{\\partial \\sigma\_{ij}}$$

--   These relationships do not depend on stress-strain relations being linear, and is often used to derive stresses and strains in non-linear materials (*hyperelasticity*)
+-   These relationships do not depend on stress-strain relations being linear, and are often used to derive stresses and strains in non-linear materials (*hyperelasticity*)

 ----
 ## strain energy